Pablo-Camara/simple-multi-site-docker-compose-nginx-alpine-php-fpm-alpine-https-ssl-certificates/README.md

-# Simple multi-side server, using nginx:alpine and php:fpm-alpine
+# Simple multi-site server with docker-compose/nginx:alpine/php:fpm-alpine

-Quickly setup a multi site server, with nginx:alpine and php:fpm-alpine
+Quickly setup a multi site server,

-# Includes example on how to add HTTPS / SSL Certificates (in my case I had used cloudflare's one)
+ - Includes example on how to add HTTPS / SSL Certificates (in my case I had used cloudflare's one)

+Locally:
+Don't forget to add to your hosts file (example):

+YOUR_DOCKER_CONTAINER_IP    site-one.com
+YOUR_DOCKER_CONTAINER_IP    site-two.com

+On Production:
+(Just set up your DNS normally)